esm-dev/modern-monaco/README.md

 ### Lazy Mode

-[monaco-editor](https://www.npmjs.com/package/monaco-editor) is a large package with additional CSS/Worker modules that requires `MonacoEnvironment` setup for language service support. `modern-monaco` provides a simple yet smart way to load editor modules on demand.
+[monaco-editor](https://www.npmjs.com/package/monaco-editor) is a large package with additional CSS/Worker modules that requires `MonacoEnvironment` setup for language service support. modern-monaco provides a simple yet smart way to load editor modules on demand.

-By pre-highlighting code with Shiki while loading editor modules in the background, `modern-monaco` can significantly reduce loading screen time.
+By pre-highlighting code with Shiki while loading editor modules in the background, modern-monaco can significantly reduce loading screen time.

-To create a Monaco editor lazily, you need to add a `<monaco-editor>` custom element in your app's HTML, then call the `lazy` function from modern-monaco.
-You also need to provide a workspace object to manage files for the editor.
+To create a Monaco editor lazily, you need to add a `<monaco-editor>` custom element in the HTML of your app, then call the `lazy` function provided by modern-monaco.
+You may also need a `Workspace` object to manage editor models without calling the native Monaco APIs.

 ```html
 <!-- index.html -->